07 March 2022

 6 Aventus Group companies (Credit Plus UA, Credit 7 UA, Slon Credit UA, Auto Money UA, Selfie Credit UA, Aventus Development) and 3 Gofingo Group companies (Euro Groshi UA, Gofingo UA, Zecredit UA) are affected by war in Ukraine.

 The war in Ukraine is going on, but not the whole country is affected yet.
 Our partners see that even some loan repayments are being transferred to lenders’ accounts.
-If the war in Ukraine ends soon and the local banks start making international transfers, our partners in Ukraine will immediately transfer funds to our investors thus reducing their obligations more quickly.
+If the war in Ukraine ends soon and the local banks start making international transfers, our partners in Ukraine will immediately transfer funds to our investors, thus reducing their obligations more quickly.

-As of today, Ukrainian loans in PeerBerry’s portfolio amounted to EUR 22.2 million.
+Currently, Ukrainian loans in PeerBerry’s portfolio amounted to EUR 22.2 million.
 Currently, partial repayments of Ukrainian loans to investors are made from the group’s reserves.

 War impact on Russian loans